ImperialCollegeLondon/RowActionMethods.jl/README.md

 ## API Example

 A simple example using the basic Hildreth solver.
-The variables E, F, m, and g represent the vectors/matrices within a standard QP problem.
 All current solvers are designed for QP problems and are built with these 4 numbers, but this is not guaranteed in future.
+The variables E, F, m, and g refer to a QP problem in the form min ½(x'Ex)+F'x s.t.
+Mx≦g.

 ```julia
 using HildrethSolver